viktors-telle/personal-blog/content/blog/ensuring-decent-code-quality-in-the project/index.md

 * First of all, it reduces the manual work for other developers during the code review.
 * It provides a safety net.
 A static code analyzer will highlight the potential issues in your code before these issues ever get to production.
-* Also, it helps you to manage the technical debt.
+* It helps you to manage the technical debt.
 You can analyze older projects, and see how much technical debt is at hand.

 I recommend using [SonarLint IDE](https://www.sonarlint.org/) plugin to catch potential issues before SonarQube detects them during the continuous integration (CI) process.
 You will see the issues as you type.
 You can use it in your favorite IDE such as Eclipse, IntelliJ IDEA, Visual Studio, VS Code.